huagong2020/NBA_RAPM/data/stint_bygame/README.md

-NBA stint data from 1997 to 2024 organized by NBA game id
+#NBA stint data from 1997 to 2024 organized by NBA game id

+Variables:

 **points**: total points scored by the offensive team in a stint